Yankee Stadium (1923): Outfield dimensions

 The 415 sign in deep left field appears in clips of Al Gionfriddo's catch of Joe DiMaggio's long drive in the 1947 World Series.
-That sign, and its 367 counterpart in right field, were both covered by auxiliary scoreboards during the 1949 season.
+That sign, and its 367 counterpart in right field, were both covered by auxiliary scoreboards which were built prior to the 1949 season.
 Those boards displayed the current game inning-by-inning along with runs-hits-errors.

+As part of the upgrade for the 1967 season, the 461 marker was replaced by one reading 463 ft, and a 433 ft marker was added for direct center field.

 When the stadium reopened in 1976, the distance in straight-away center field was 417 ft.
 The deepest part of the outfield was in left center at 430 ft.
 The most recent field dimensions were reached primarily by moving the Yankee bullpen to left-center from right and making a few other changes so as to bring the left-center field wall in.
 The 1973-era left-center field wall locations could still be seen in 1976, as this is where the outfield bleacher seats began.

 The following is a partial list of the stadium's dimensions throughout the years:

 After a mid-1960s remodeling, the 461 marker was replaced by a 463 marker slightly farther to the left of the pair of double doors and a 433 marker was added between the 463 and 407 markers ostensibly to represent true straightaway center field (being roughly at the midpoint of the batter's-eye screen).

 Legacy, traditions and mainstays

 Bob Sheppard

 From 1951 through 2007, Bob Sheppard was the public address announcer at Yankee Stadium.
 His distinctive voice (Yankee legend Reggie Jackson has called him "the Voice of God") and the way he announced players for over half a century made him a part of the lore of the stadium and the team.
 Before a player's first at-bat of the game, Sheppard announced his position, his uniform number, his name, and his uniform number again.
 Example: "Now batting for the Yankees, the shortstop, number 2, Derek Jeter, Number 2."
 For each following at-bat, Sheppard announced just the position and name: "The shortstop, Derek Jeter."
 Due to health reasons, 96-year-old Sheppard announced his last game on September 5, 2007.
 He did sign a new two-year contract with the Yankees in March 2008 but lacked the strength necessary to do the job and missed the entire 2008 season, including the 2008 All-Star Game, which was played at Yankee Stadium.
 He could not announce the final game at the old stadium in September 2008, but recorded a video address that was played during the pregame ceremonies and also recorded the lineups for the game.
 He officially announced his retirement after the 2009 season.
 Sheppard died in July 2010.
+Following Sheppard's death, Derek Jeter used Sheppard's recorded announcement for his at-bats at Yankee Stadium until the end of his career.